Close

 Meredith Nelson

-(Ensemble, U/S Mrs. Bennet/Lady Catherine, Jane Ben) is an actor, director, and educator originally from Denver, Colorado.
+(Ensemble, U/S Mrs. Bennet/Lady Catherine, Jane Ben) an actor, director, and educator originally from Denver, Colorado.
 She received her undergraduate degree from The University of Evansville and is thrilled to be pursuing her master's with CWRU/Cleveland Play House.
-Some favorite roles she's played include Belinda in Season's Greetings, more(Ensemble, U/S Mrs. Bennet/Lady Catherine, Jane Ben) is an actor, director, and educator originally from Denver, Colorado.
+Some favorite roles she's played include Belinda in Season's Greetings, Dunyasha more(Ensemble, U/S Mrs. Bennet/Lady Catherine, Jane Ben) an actor, director, and educator originally from Denver, Colorado.
 She received her undergraduate degree from The University of Evansville and is thrilled to be pursuing her master's with CWRU/Cleveland Play House.
 Some favorite roles she's played include Belinda in Season's Greetings, Dunyasha in The Cherry Orchard, the Librarian in Middletown, and Prospera in The Tempest.
 She is also the co-founder and co-artistic director of Soft Belly Theatre: a local Cleveland theatre company dedicated to producing accessible, courageous art with an open mind and a soft belly.
-You can find more information about her work at softbellytheatre.com.
+You can find more information about her work at meredithgnelson.com.

 Adam Ortega